0xadada/0xadada.github.io/docs/2024-05-01-the-disappearance-of-lived-time.md

 refusal of the progression of any major historical divergence from our extant social organization and temporalities.
 It is an indefinite postponement of the future.
 This is an age characterized by commodities that exist for their own sake, external to any human desires, or even society itself.
+This is an age where the
+<span className="note"><small>“Because value shapes the actions and interactions of individuals within capitalist society,
+and because such social activity takes place according to its needs... human agents become confronted and dominated by an antagonistic counter [the economy] that governs society in their stead.”
-This is an age where the economy becomes autonomous--organizing social activity in order to reproduce itself.[^jappe] This age was inaugurated with the publishing of
+(Bunyard 2018, p.
+316, altered).</small>economy becomes autonomous--organizing social activity</span>[^bunyard1]
+in order to reproduce itself.[^jappe]
+This age was inaugurated with the publishing of
 <span className="note"><small>_Propaganda_, was written by Edward Bernays in 1928, incorporated the literature from social science and psychology for the techniques of public communication for the manipulation of the masses.
 (Bernays 2005).</small>_Propaganda_</span>[^bernays]
 in 1928[^debord2], it developed with the ubiquity of television and radio.